Major investment projects

 10. The Investment Decision Maker (IDM) must:

 - appoint an appropriate Senior Responsible Owner for the project at the earliest opportunity

 - ensure that the Accountable Officer (if different from the IDM) and Ministers, or governing boards where appropriate, are kept informed of progress and any developments that could undermine the project's business case

 11. The Senior Responsible Owner (SRO) must:

 - ensure that the IDM is kept informed of progress

 - adhere to the SG's Project and Programme Management (PPM) Principles, putting in place effective arrangements to manage the project and its associated risks

-12. Project roles, responsibilities and delegated authorities must be clearly identified, agreed and documented in formal letters of appointment between the IDM and the SRO, and between the SRO and the various post holders within the project's management structure.
+12. Project roles, responsibilities and delegated authorities must be clearly identified, agreed and documented in formal letters of appointment between the IDM and the SRO (see supporting documents and the SRO appointment letter), and between the SRO and the various post holders within the project's management structure.
 The roles must be set out in the project's business case and be subject to scrutiny as part of the appropriate project approvals process.

 13. With the exception of Local Government and Scottish Water, all SG funded capital and revenue financed investment projects fall within the remit of the SG's Infrastructure Investment Board (IIB).
 One of IIB's key roles is to provide strategic scrutiny of high-value major infrastructure projects at an early stage of development.
 IIB provides assurance on issues such as strategic fit, business need, commercial aspects and funding considerations in relation to projects.